OptiEnergyAI/OptiEnergyAI/README.md

 ---

+## 🏎️ Engineering Experience
+I was part of **UniNaCorse**, the official **Formula SAE racing team** of the University of Naples Federico II, where engineering students design, build, and race a single-seater prototype.
+This experience strengthened my **hands-on engineering mindset** — I’m not only someone who codes and optimizes systems, but also someone who understands how machines behave in real conditions and isn’t afraid to get my hands dirty to solve problems.

+---

 ## 🌍 Professional Aspirations
 I’m deeply passionate about **large-scale energy systems**, their **construction, operation, and optimization**.
 My goal is to contribute to the **energy transition and digitalization** process by joining leading global companies such as **Amazon, Meta, ENI, Enel**, or any organization that values advanced **energy management and optimization expertise**.